BogdanLazar01/MySite/posts/learn-more-about-my-skills.md

 ---
-title: Learn more about my skills
+title: Learn more about me
 date: "2023-02-19"
 image: my-skills.jpg
 excerpt: Here you can read more about my academic as well as self-acquired skills.